-→ Directed → relationship between a superior → class, called → superclass, and a subordinate → class, called → subclass, defined by → inheritance.
-The → role of the → superclass is called → generalization; the → role of the → subclass is called specialization.
+\rightarrow Directed \rightarrow relationship between a superior \rightarrow class, called \rightarrow super class, and a subordinate \rightarrow class, called \rightarrow subclass, defined by \rightarrow inheritance.
+The \rightarrow role of the \rightarrow super class is called \rightarrow generalization; the \rightarrow role of the \rightarrow subclass is called specialization.

-Note 1: The \rightarrow objects of the \rightarrow superclass are \rightarrow generalizations of the \rightarrow objects of the \rightarrow subclass.
-The \rightarrow objects of the \rightarrow subclass are restrictions (\rightarrow specializations) of the \rightarrow objects of the \rightarrow superclass.
+Note 1: The \rightarrow objects of the \rightarrow super class are \rightarrow generalizations of the \rightarrow objects of the \rightarrow subclass.
+The \rightarrow objects of the \rightarrow subclass are restrictions (\rightarrow specializations, \rightarrow extensions) of the \rightarrow objects of the \rightarrow super class.

-Note 2: The i. is a sub-set relationship, the \rightarrow objects of the \rightarrow subclass form a sub-set of the \rightarrow objects of the \rightarrow superclass.
-Thus in the case of \rightarrow objects of the \rightarrow subclass we do not deal with new \rightarrow objects, but with a part or sub-division of the \rightarrow objects of the \rightarrow superclass.
-Both \rightarrow objects of an object pair of the i. possess the same \rightarrow OID.
+Note 2: The inheritance relationship is a subset relationship, the \rightarrow objects of the \rightarrow subclass form a subset of the \rightarrow objects of the \rightarrow super class.
+Thus in the case of \rightarrow objects of the \rightarrow subclass we do not deal with new \rightarrow objects, but with a part or subdivision of the \rightarrow objects of the

+\rightarrow super class.
+Both \rightarrow objects of an object pair of the inheritance relationship possess the same \rightarrow OID.